opencultureconsulting/psr-15/.phpdoc/guide/overview/queuerequesthandler.rst

 In case of an error the request handler catches any exception and creates a response with the exception code as status code (if it's within the valid range of HTTP status codes, otherwise it's set to `500 (Internal Server Error)`), and the exception message as body.
+Such a response can be identified by having a `Warning` header set including the error code and the affected middleware.

 Sending the Response
 --------------------

 Sending the final response to the client is as easy as calling :php:method:`OCC\PSR15\QueueRequestHandler::respond()`.
-Optionally, you can provide an exit code as argument (an integer in the range `0` to `254`).
-If you do so, script execution is stopped after sending out the response and the given exit status is set.
-The status `0` means the request was handled successfully, every other status is considered an error.